ronaldoussoren/objectgraph/doc/index.rst

 Release information
 -------------------

-Objectgraph 1.0a0 was released on YYYY-mm-dd.
+Objectgraph 1.0a0 was released on 2019-01-26.
 See the :doc:`changelog <changelog>` for information on this release.